-The following text is my speech given at Workers' Liberty’s London forum on “Sixty years since Indian independence”.
-The other speaker was Sarbjit Johal from South Asia Solidarity
+The following text is a speech given at a 2007 Workers' Liberty’s London forum on “Sixty years since Indian independence”.
+The other speaker was Sarbjit Johal from South Asia Solidarity Group.

 The BBC, the Mayor of London, museums, schools, many parts of the establishment, are commemorating the 60th anniversary of Indian independence, but in their own way — basically by celebrating the cultural commodities of present day India.
 This is both a boon to bourgeois New Labour-style “multiculturalism” and, with India becoming one of the world’s most important economies, a smart business decision.
 The left and the labour movement need to have something different to say.

 India is a country of hundreds of millions of people that for more than a century was exploited and oppressed by the ruling class of this country, with the support or acquiescence of at least a section of the working class too.
 The story of its people’s struggle for independence, and of the Indian workers and peasants who fought within that struggle for social as well as national liberation, is an inspiration; it is a vital part of international working-class history, not least for the British working class.
 Understanding this story is crucial to understanding the class struggles of South Asia today.

 The patterns of Indian society today are, of course, shaped by what the Indian ruling class has done since 1947.
 However, they are also rooted in two centuries of British rule.